-Bwrdd lechyd Prifysgol Abertawe Bro Morgannw University Health Board Declarations of Interest Form
+GIG CYMRU NHSBwrdd Iechyd Prifysgol Bae AbertaweSwansea Bay University Health Board Declarations of Interest Form

 Full Name: (Please Print)

 Contact Address:

 Tel No:

 Position Held in Health Board

-ability, Standing Orders and Standing Financial Instructions.
-I list below my relevant interes declare!
-Proceed to Section h) after noting section f) if you ha •
+In accordance with the Code of Conduct and Accountability, Standing Orders and Standing Financial Instructions.
+I list below my relevant interests and those of my family for inclusion in the Register of Members' Interests.
+In doubt, declare!
+Proceed to Section h) after noting section f) if you have nothing to declare.

-Declaration Nature of Relationship Period of Involvement Financial Transactions or Benefits in Kind
+Declaration Nature of Relationship Period of Involvem ent Financial Transactions or Benefits in Kind

 a) Personal:

+DIRECTORSHIPS

-DIRECTORSHIPS Public or private appointments,
+Public or private appointments,

 employment or consultancies.
-Company

-directorships in private or limited companies Spouse/Partner or other Relationship Specific to a Contract or Series of Contracts
+Company directorships in Spouse/Partner or other Relationship Specific to a Contract or Series of Contracts

+private or limited companies

+b) Personal:

-b) INTEREST IN COMPANIES AND Personal:
+INTEREST IN COMPANIES AND

 SECURITIES

-Substantial interest is ownership or part

-ownership, more than 1/100 th (i.e. share) of private companies, businesses or Spouse/Partner or other Relationship Specific to a Contract or Series of Contracts

-consultancies

-,

-C) Personal:

-OTHER POSITIONS OF AUTHORITY (Not included in a.)

-A position of authority (i.e. Director, Spouse/Partner or other Relationship Specific to a Contract or Series

-Chairman.
-Trustee etc.) in a charity or of Contracts

-voluntary body in the field of health and